Eduard-Konovka/online-store/README.md

-The application allows you to search for books by part of the title; filter a selection of books by four price ranges or a certain price; sort books in descending and ascending order by SCU (Stock Keeping Unit, article number) or by price.
+The application allows you to search for books by part of the title; filter a selection of books by four price ranges or a certain price; sort books in descending and ascending order by SKU (Stock Keeping Unit, article number) or by price.
 On the page of a separate book, you can use a thematic tag to go to the list of books with a topic corresponding to the tag, so the application also implements sorting by thematic tags.
 On the page of a separate book, there is